 It is meaningless to wait for digitization happen in every remote area to provide service that can be done without the need of digital connectivity and INTERNET access.
 There never can be a ‘Perfect’ solution in any planning strategy.
 Hence it is prudent to go ahead making best use of contemporary systems, products and solutions to the possible extent wherever eco systems readily available to start with, instead of waiting for years for digitization happen in every village and remote places.
 Accordingly, the proposal has taken into constraints and limitations regarding non availability of conducive eco-system such as non availability of regular power supply and non-reach of telecom network in vast areas of rural and remote areas.

 3.1.
 Money through Mobile (MTM) will not disrupt Banking Industry.

 There is this biggest myth that Un-banked Pay-by-Phone service will be disruptive to Banking industry.
 From the foregoing it can be seen that the fact is actually other way around.

 4. Roll out the project, beginning form places where eco system needed is readily available.

-Financial inclusion of people in the lower social and economic strata, across the country that include in urban areas, its suburbs, towns and villages need to start with places where required infrastructure, power supply and telecom facilities are readily available, and then move towards remote areas as the needed eco system and the environment are made ready.
+There nothing known as perfect in planning.
+It is pragmatic to use contemporary Technology, systems, products and services to start with an eye on the future.
+Without waiting for digitization of entire country, plans of Financial Inclusion of people in the lower social and economic strata, shall be taken up in Urban areas, its suburbs, towns and villages where required infrastructure, power supply and telecom facilities are readily available, and then move towards remote areas as the needed eco system and the environment are made ready.
 Till such time, these areas are also to be covered with improvised systems with short term solutions and products as explained below.